-How To Write A Thriller Novel
+How to Write a Thriller Novel

 Before you dive into writing a thriller, you should understand reader expectations, and no one has the conventions and obligatory scenes of a thriller more dialed down than Shawn Coyne.
 In his book The Story Grid, Shawn lays out what you need to know, and I highly recommend reading the book before you get started.

-I discovered The Story Grid just as I began writing my last thriller, and it was a game changer for me, making the whole process easier and the end product solid.
+I discovered The Story Grid just as I began writing my thriller, Nocturne In Ashes, and it was a game changer for me, making the whole process easier and the end product solid.

 How to Write a Thriller Novel: 7 Critical Elements